distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 prometheus   ClusterIP   10.43.234.212   <none>        9090/TCP   25h
 ```

-I'm going to generate traffic from my host to the Bookinfo app and I'll go review this in Prometheus, which we'll expose using istoctl.
+I'm going to generate traffic from my host to the Bookinfo app and I'll go review this in Prometheus, which we'll expose using istioctl.
 ```
 curl "http://bookinfo.io/productpage"
 ```